rtib/puppet-zookeeperd/README.md

 }
 ````

-The above example will install zookeeper to all nodes this manifest applies to and configure all instances having the same ensamble name to one cluster.
+This will install zookeeper to all nodes this manifest applies to and configure all instances having the same ensamble name to one cluster.
 Note, that puppet needs at least two runs to get the configuration ready: the first run will export the node definitions, the second will collect all nodes.
+This is done by exporting ```zookeeperd::node``` resources tagged with their ensamble and collecting the same resources having the matching ensamble tag.
+Each ```zookeeperd::node``` resource will create one ```server``` entry in the zoo.cfg configuration telling zookeeper the list of nodes within the cluster.

+### Manual configuration

 If you don't trust your PuppetDB, or does not want stored configs on your PupppetMaster, you may add pass the list of nodes to the module through nodes parameter.